appseconnect/docs/_posts/License-Management/2018-09-17-license-generation.md

 using the `Organisation ID` & the `MAC ID` of the system thereby preventing other systems & users from logging in.

 Implementer/Developers requires to login to the client OP Agent for the purpose of implementing or debugging client issues and features.
-Therefore, APPSeCONNECT provides the Rolling window feature for the Implementer and the Developers, such that they can login in the client environment for work purpose.
+Therefore, APPSeCONNECT provides the temporary license key generation feature for the Partners and the Developers, such that they can login in the client environment for work purpose.

 ### Working principle for Generating Temporary License